 My Experience with 2e (AHDH+HIGH IQ>145)

 • Executive Dysfunction — Contrary to normal ADHD, I have an exceptional ability to design complex, rigorous, holistic, high-level plans (training regimens, systems, etc.) its just that I have trouble implementing them.
-I require systems to keep my mind on the core tasks.
+I require systems to keep my mind on the core tasks, rigorous daily regimens and habits, and externalizing executive functioning (with lists and murder boards) to remain orientated in the direction of my target.

 • Intense Internal Restlessness/Need For Stimulation — I don’t show too many external signs of hyperactivity.
 However, to be fair, I have trained physically for 2-3 hours a day for my whole life in all manner of athletics at a high level.
 My legs can also shake on command.
 I essentially use my physical body to its maximum, and have a great deal of self-control so, physical restlessness and hyperactivity could very well be manifested (and thereby masked) by my very active Lifestyle Design.